Cprime50/fire-go-auth/README.md

 ## Overview

 Authentication is really important for any app that wants to keep users data safe.
 Security and the protection of users' information is utmost priority.
-There are different methods for handling authentication, but for this particular case, we'll be focusing  on using a third-party identity platform.
+There are different methods for handling authentication, but for this particular case, we'll be focusing  on using a third-party identity platform, Firebase.

-The authentication process is quite simple.
-When a user tries to sign in, the client (web or mobile) sends a request to the Firebase server. the firebase server returns an id_token.
-In this case, the token is configured to be JWT.
-Theid_token is used by the client to know if a user is authenticated.
-The id_token is also used to authenticate API calls made to backend APIs.
-We use the authentication flow here.
+It is very quick to set up, works out of the box, and has a very generous free teir that we can leverage.

 ![authentication flow](flow.png)